TheLastGimbus/GooglePhotosTakeoutHelper/README.md

      ```

 You can check all cmd flags by running `gpth --help` - for example, the `--divide-to-dates` flag

+### Troubleshooting common issues

+#### Issue: "No photos found in the input directory"
+- Ensure that you have unzipped all the Takeout files and merged them into one folder.
+- Make sure the input directory you selected contains the "Takeout" folder with all the photos.

+#### Issue: "Output folder is not empty"
+- If the output folder is not empty, you can choose to delete all files inside the output folder and continue, or continue as usual and put output files alongside existing ones.

+#### Issue: "Insufficient disk space"
+- Make sure you have enough disk space available for the entire process.
+If you are running low on disk space, free up some space or choose a different output location.

+#### Issue: "PowerShell doesn't work on Windows"
+- If creating shortcuts fails on Windows, try using the "duplicate-copy" album solution instead of "shortcut".

 ## If I helped you, you can consider donating me ☕
 I spent **a lot of** time fixing bugs and making this work stable 💖 - would be super thankful for any donations 🥰